Curvature Sets Over Persistence Diagrams: Discussion and Questions

+\begin{itemize} \item As an application of the stability theorem and of our characterization results, one can show that the Gromov-Hausdorff distance between $\Sphere{1}$ and $\Sphere{m}$ is bounded below by $\frac{\pi}{14.6344}$ when $m=2$ and by $\frac{\pi}{8}$ when $m \geq 3$.
+See \cite{curvature-sets-pds} for details.

+\item As the objects $\Unk{n,k}{\vr}$ can be considerably complex, a system of coordinates $\{\zeta_\alpha:\D \to \R\}_{\alpha \in A}$ that exhausts the information contained in the persistence measures is desirable.
+See the preprint version \cite{curvature-sets-pds} for results in this direction.

+\item Another consequence of the stability of persistence measures is the concentration of $\Unk{n,k}{\FiltFunc}(X)$ as $n \to \infty$, which can also be found in \cite{curvature-sets-pds}. \end{itemize}

-Here we outline the open questions and conjectures collected so far. \begin{itemize} \item \textbf{Are there rich classes of compact metric spaces that can be distinguished with persistence sets?}\\ This question is a generalization of Theorem \ref{thm:num_cycles_equals_corners_D41} and Corollary \ref{cor:good_families}.
-The persistence set $\Dvr{4,1}$ can capture the number and length of cycles in a metric graph $G$ that was constructed according to the instructions in Theorem \ref{thm:num_cycles_equals_corners_D41}.
-Are there other families of compact metric spaces where higher order diagrams $\Dvr{n,k}$ can detect relevant features?
+Now we outline some open questions and conjectures. \begin{itemize} \item \textbf{Are there rich classes of compact metric spaces that can be distinguished with persistence sets?}\\ This question is a generalization of Theorem \ref{thm:num_cycles_equals_corners_D41} and Proposition \ref{prop:good_families}.
+The persistence set $\Dvr{4,1}(G)$ captures the number and length of cycles in a metric graph $G$ that was constructed according to the instructions in Theorem \ref{thm:num_cycles_equals_corners_D41}.
+Are there other families of compact metric spaces where higher order diagrams $\Dvr{n,k}(G)$ can detect relevant features?
 In other words, are there families $\mathcal{C}$ of compact metric spaces such that

 is a metric when $X, Y \in \mathcal{C}$?